 After the ABCDEs of the primary survey, several adjuncts assist in the evaluation of other life-threatening processes:

 After the primary survey, the secondary survey is completed to ensure a comprehensive evaluation and management of the patient’s injuries.

 Advanced trauma life-support care has been developed to standardize the evaluation and management of trauma patients since time is critical in trauma evaluation.
 The golden hour starts at the time of injury.
+This is the time period at which timely and appropriate interventions can save the life of a patient that would otherwise die.
 A practitioner uses a primary survey to quickly assess, identify, and treat any life-threatening injuries if they exist.

 The management of a trauma patient is done with an interprofessional team that includes a surgeon, emergency department physician, nurse, anesthesiologist and an intensivist.
 The team must know how to resuscitate patients and the priorities of a primary survey.
 The key is to first identify all life threatening injuries and consult with the appropriate specialist.